OuhscBbmc/data-science-practices-1/ch-style.md

 * The development windows don't overlap.
 If the initial project wrapped up last year and a follow-up study is starting, consider a separate repo that starts with a subset of the code.
 Start fresh and copy over only what's necessary

+### Repo Pricing {#style-repo-pricing}

+We enrolled in some GitHub program in 2012 that allows academic research group to have unlimited private repos in the [GitHub Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
+Otherwise, it would not be feasible to have 300+ tightly-focused repos.

+GitHub seems to introduce new programs or modify existing branding every few years.
+The current best documentation is "[Apply for an educator or researcher discount](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-in-your-classroom-and-research/apply-for-an-educator-or-researcher-discount)".
+Notice this program is more more lightweight than a program like ["GitHub Campus"](https://education.github.com/schools), which involves your whole campus apparently.

 ggplot2 {#style-ggplot}
 ------------------------------------